aleixalcacer/archetypes/docs/getting_started/overview.md

 # Package overview

 The Archetypes package is designed to provide a set of algorithms for performing Archetypal Analysis (AA).
 The goal of the package is to make AA more accessible and easier to implement for Python developers.
-This package provides a set of functions for data preprocessing, archetypal analysis, and visualization of the results.
+This package provides a set of functions for performing AA on a variety of data types, including NumPy arrays, Pandas dataframes, and PyTorch tensors.
+The package also provides a set of visualization tools for visualizing the results of AA.

 ## What is Archetypal Analysis?

 Archetypal Analysis is a data analysis method that aims to identify a small number of archetypes, which are extreme examples of the data set.
+These archetypes can be used to describe the data set and to perform dimensionality reduction, outlier detection, and clustering.

-Specifically, each data point will be represented as a linear combination of the archetypes.
-Moreover, each archetype will be represented as a linear combination of the original data points.
+AA is based on the concept of convex hulls, which are the smallest convex shapes that can contain all the observations in a dataset.
+The archetypes are the vertices of these convex hulls, which represent the most extreme and typical points in the data.
+AA seeks to find the smallest set of archetypes that can explain the convex hull of the data.

-Therefore, these archetypes will lie in the convex hull of the data set, being the most representative examples this.
+Each observation in the data set can be represented as a linear combination of the archetypes.
+The coeficients of this linear combination are constrained to be non-negative and sum to one, which ensures that the resulting combination is a convex combination of the archetypes.
+This coeficients can be used to describe the observation, and they can be used to reconstruct the observation from the archetypes.

 ## Benefits of using Archetypal Analysis